Colorado Medicaid Definition

 For Colorado elderly residents (65 and over), who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

-1) Qualified Income Trusts (QIT’s) – QIT’s, also referred to as Miller Trusts, are for Medicaid applicants who are over the income limit, but still cannot afford to pay for their long-term care.
-(For Colorado Medicaid purposes, a Miller Trust is often simply called an Income Trust.)
-This type of trust offers a way for individuals over the Medicaid income limit to still qualify for long-term care Medicaid, as money deposited into a QIT does not count towards Medicaid’s income limit.
-In basic terms, one’s excess income (over the Medicaid limit) is directly deposited into a trust, in which a trustee is named, giving that individual legal control of the money.
-(In Colorado, the Medicaid applicant may be the trustee, given a successor trustee is named).
-The money in the account can only be used for very specific purposes, such as contributing towards the cost of nursing home care, HCBS long term care, and medical expenses accrued by the Medicaid enrollee.
-As previously stated, the income in this account is exempt from Medicaid’s income limit.
-The account must be irreversible, meaning once it has been established, it cannot be changed or canceled, and upon death of the Medicaid participant or in the event of Medicaid disenrollment, the remainder of the funds must be paid to the Colorado Department of Health Care.
+1) Qualified Income Trusts (QIT’s) – Also called Miller Trusts, QIT’s offer a way for elderly CO residents who are over Medicaid’s income limit to still qualify for nursing home Medicaid or a Medicaid Waiver.
+Specifically called Income Trusts in Colorado, monthly income put into this type of irrevocable trust no longer counts as income.
+Irrevocable means the terms of the trust cannot be altered or canceled.
+In basic terms, one’s “excess” income is directly deposited into the trust, in which a trustee is named, giving that individual legal control of the money.
+CO allows the Medicaid applicant to be the trustee, given a successor trustee is named.
+The trust funds can only be used for very specific purposes, such as contributing towards the cost of nursing home care, HCBS long term care, and medical expenses accrued by the Medicaid enrollee.
+Upon the death of the Medicaid participant or in the event of Medicaid disenrollment, the remainder of the funds must be paid to the Colorado Department of Health Care.

 Specific Colorado Medicaid Programs

-1. Colorado Elderly and Disabled Waiver – Provides services to disabled individuals and seniors living at home and in assisted living facilities to promote independent living and prevent premature nursing home placements.
-Assistance may include adult day care, personal care assistance, personal emergency response systems, and more.
+1) Elderly, Blind and Disabled (EBD) Waiver – Provides services to disabled individuals and seniors living at home and in assisted living facilities to promote independent living and prevent premature nursing home placements.
+Assistance may include adult day care, personal care assistance, home modifications, personal emergency response systems, and more.
+There are two options via this program to self-direct one’s own care, both of which allow a program participant to hire the caregiver of their choice.
+These options are Consumer-Directed Attendant Support Services (CDASS) and In-Home Support Services (IHSS).